FunkyToc/Naturize-Extended/README.md

 2. Copy/paste the entire "Naturize-Extended-[branch_name]/" folder in your "saves/your-map/datapacks/" folder.
 3. Launch the game/server and play your map (you have an ingame message to confirm datapack's installation/update).

-Option : adjust the datapack to your needs modifying the "data\naturize\functions\properties.mcfunction" file
+Option 1 : adjust the datapack properties to your needs modifying the "data\naturize\functions\properties.mcfunction" file Option 2 : adjust bundles properties to your needs modifying the "data\naturize\functions\bundles\[bundle_name]\properties.mcfunction" file

 # Author
 - Name : FunkyToc